vaneguti110/Wordpress-/README.md

 # Wordpress-

+How to build a website with WordPress and CPanel and QuickInstall.

+Steps to create a website using two types of styles:
+The first one building a simple version for a business website using plugins, business theme.
-How to create a website using two types of style building a simple version and nicer version using plugins, widgets, themes, etc.
+Second building a website with sophisticated version using plugins, widgets, themes, etc.